 Like the unsettling theory that owners end up resembling their dogs, coaches clearly prefer individuals cast in their own image.
-Straight-talking Yorkshireman Neil Warnock might as well have been eyeballing a mirror when he praised Paddy Kenny, the goalkeeper he’d bought for the fourth time, back in July, “I think he’s great.
+Straight-talking Yorkshireman Neil Warnock might as well have been eyeballing a mirror when he praised Paddy Kenny, the goalkeeper he’d then bought for the fourth time at Leeds in July 2012.
+“I think he’s great.
 He’s a northern lad, he knows what a pull Leeds is.
 He’s the most important signing I’ll make here.”
 Kenny replied in a similar no-nonsense manner.
 “He knows what he gets from me.
 I know what I get from him.”

 If the savvy, cool and slightly sly Special One Jose Mourinho ever had a special one of his own, it was the savvy, cool and slightly sly Ricardo Carvalho.
 The Portuguese defender put pen to paper for his compatriot at Porto, Chelsea and Real Madrid, and on occasion their man-love looked like veering out of control.

 “He’s one of the best central defenders in the world,” purred Jose.
 “If there was a possibility to sign, I would go there right now - swimming or running,” responded Ricardo before being reunited with his leader at the Bernabeu.
-Last summer it was Didier Drogba, re-signed at the ripe old age of 36.
+In summer 2014 it was Didier Drogba, re-signed at the ripe old age of 36.